Dolphy: 1992–2012: Later works, honors and final years

 The Home Along Da Riles was one of the Philippines' longest running shows of all time.

 His next successful TV venture after John en Marsha was Home Along Da Riles in 1992 with Nova Villa, as his wife and real son Vandolph, as one of his children.
+Dolphy also appeared in a number of comedy film productions at the time, one of them being Tataynic, a 1998 parody film made to cash in on the success of the James Cameron disaster epic Titanic.

 In 2001, Dolphy played another gay character, this time with his sons Eric Quizon and Jeffrey Quizon playing the same character at three different stages in life.
 They all won the Prix de la Meilleure Interpretation in Brussels, Belgium for playing Walterina Markova, a transvestite in the movie Markova: Comfort Gay.

 In 2003, the sitcom Home Along Da Riles returned as Home Along Da Airport.
 In 2006, the sitcom John en Shirley, a spinoff and sequel series to John en Marsha was released, with Dolphy and Maricel Soriano reprising their roles.